Current Students

 Graduation Audit: An appointment with the student’s CUNY BA academic advisor to review remaining degree requirements that must be held when the student reaches 90 credits (and has a faculty mentor approved Area of Concentration form on file with the program office).

-Graduation Honors: Cum Laude, Magna Cum Laude and Summa Cum Laude are the graduation honors for students whose GPA’s prior to the program and in the program at or above 3.20, 3.50, or 3.80, respectively.
+Graduation Honors/Latin Honors: Cum Laude, Magna Cum Laude and Summa Cum Laude are the graduation honors for students whose GPA’s prior to the program and in the program at or above 3.20, 3.50, or 3.80, respectively.
 These distinctions are recorded on the student’s transcript and diploma.

-Summa Cum Laude means "with the highest praise" and is the highest distinction awarded at graduation; Magna Cum Laude means "with great praise" and is the second highest distinction awarded at graduation; Cum Laude, meaning "with praise,” is the third distinction awarded at graduation
+Summa Cum Laude means "with the highest praise" and is the highest distinction awarded at graduation;

 Home College: The student’s CUNY college of matriculation.